Modena Capital · Shipped 2025

 The Problem

 Access to capital was a recurring constraint on Modena's growth.
-Early-stage funding from the parent company and later bond issuance kept the business operating, but both approaches had clear limits.
-At the same time, using established P2P marketplaces would have significantly reduced margins and control.
+Early-stage funding from the parent company and later bond issuance kept the business operating, but both had clear limits.
+Using established P2P marketplaces would have significantly reduced margins and control.

 My Role